tuvllms/tuvllms.github.io/_pages/about.md

 I am an Assistant Professor at <a href='https://cs.vt.edu'>Virginia Tech</a> (VT) and a Faculty Researcher at <a href='https://research.google'>Google</a>.
 At VT, I am also affiliated with the <a href='https://sanghani.cs.vt.edu'>Sanghani Center for Artificial Intelligence & Data Analytics</a>.
 Prior to joining VT, I held the position of Research Scientist at <a href='https://deepmind.google'>Google DeepMind</a> for a year after receiving my PhD in Computer Science from the <a href='https://www.cics.umass.edu'>University of Massachusetts Amherst</a>, advised by <a href='https://people.cs.umass.edu/~miyyer'>Mohit Iyyer</a>.
 </p>
 <p>
 🔍 My research aims to develop effective and efficient methods for advancing and democratizing artificial intelligence in the era of large language models (LLMs).
-Specific areas of focus include:
+Current areas of focus include:
 </p>

 - <span class="font-weight-bold">"Deep Think":</span> Exploring diverse reasoning paths and synthesizing creative, high-quality solutions